-- Network Lifetime: the lifetime is defined as the time elapsed until the coverage ratio falls below a fixed threshold. $Lifetime{95}$ and $Lifetime{50}$ denote, respectively, the amount of time during which is guaranteed a level of coverage greater than 95% and 50%.
+- Network Lifetime: the lifetime is defined as the time elapsed until the coverage ratio falls below a fixed threshold.
+Lifetime95 and Lifetime50 denote, respectively, the amount of time during which is guaranteed a level of coverage greater than 95% and 50%.
 The WSN can fulfill the expected monitoring task until all its nodes have depleted their energy or if the network is no more connected.
 This last condition is crucial because without network connectivity a sensor may not be able to send to a base station an event it has sensed. - Coverage Ratio (CR): it measures how well the WSN is able to observe the area of interest.
-In our case, the sensor field is discretized as a regular grid, which yields the following equation:
+Here the sensor field is discretized as a regular grid, which yields the following equation:

-$$\operatorname{cr}(\%) = \frac{{}^{n}}{{}^{N}} \times 100$$
+$$\operatorname{cr}(\%) = \frac{n}{N} \times 100$$